vertica/vertica-containers/one-node-ce/README.md

 $ docker rm vertica_ce_<suffix>
 $ docker volume rm vertica-test-<suffix>
 ```
 In the previous command, `<suffix>` refers to the the PID of the test-script shell that created the container and its volume.
-When used with the `-k` flag, `run-test.sh` prints out the above commands and populates `<suffix>`.
+The `-k` argument populates `<suffix>` automatically and logs it to the console.

-# Run a standalone Docker container
+# Run the container

 ## Start with `start-vertica.sh`